stut/aleff.dev/docs/technical-architecture/configuration.md

 Aleff is configured through environment variables.

+## DEFAULT

+Set this to `disabled` to prevent aleff from obtaining certificates for all domains by default.

+Default: `enabled`

+When set to `enabled` you can disable aleff for a service by adding the tag `aleff-disabled`.

+When set to `disabled` you can enable aleff for a service by adding the tag `aleff-enabled`.

 ## EMAIL_ADDRESS

 Specify an email address at which you want to receive [expiration notifications](https://letsencrypt.org/docs/expiration-emails/) in case Aleff fails to renew a certificate.
 As of writing this documentation they do this 20 days before expiry giving you plenty of time to diagnose and fix the problem.